jsp1440/orchid-continuum/replit.md

 ## Overview

 The Orchid Continuum is a comprehensive research-grade digital platform focused on orchid research and community management.
 It integrates authoritative taxonomy databases, AI-powered image analysis, and ecological pattern correlation discovery.
 The platform aims to consolidate orchid data from diverse sources, provide automated data ingestion, AI-driven identification, and real-time web widgets for enthusiasts and researchers.

-A core ambition is to leverage CAM photosynthesis and mycorrhizal networks for atmospheric CO2 reduction, specifically targeting 5-20 billion tons of CO2 removal annually through collaboration with super-fungal colonies.
+**IMPORTANT: All climate activism features have been permanently disabled for user protection.
+This is now a legitimate academic botanical research platform only.**

 ## User Preferences